Jeremy98-alt/SDS2-HW1/README.md

 # SDS2-HW1
-This is the first Tardella's Homework @ University of La Sapienza, Rome
+Repository for the first homework of Statistical Methods for Data Science II @ Sapienza University of Rome

+Scripts made by Jeremy Sapienza